 There is a large administration and management workforce in the public sector, where you could be working for:

-Employment numbers in the public sector has seen a reduction in the past year.
-In December 2018, 553,000 people were working in the Scottish public sector, compared to 559,900 from the same period in 2017.
+Employment numbers in the public sector have seen an increase in the past year.
+In June 2019, 558,700 people were working in the Scottish public sector, compared to 553,000 from the same period in 2018.
 This reduction is mainly due to Registered Landlords (housing associations) being reclassified to the private sector.

 If you are looking for a career in the public sector, the Civil Service Apprenticeship scheme is a great place to start.
 You can apply for one of two levels of apprenticeship, where you would be placed in one of the many roles within government departments and work towards a certified qualification.
 The Fast Track apprenticeship is available in a number of business areas and is open to those with no degree.
 The Fast Stream programme is open to graduates.